joeslee94/faze/AdditionalInformation.md

 -	Number of bites that they got
 -	Number of fish caught
 -	Total number of bait used
--	Overall comments
-  - Limit the comments to 1000 chars.
+-	Overall comments: Limit the comments to 1000 chars.
--	Username
-  - Foreign key
+- Foreign keys
--	Location
+  - Username and Location
-  - Foreign key

 ---